mawh9417/STM32_SPI_I2C_MEMS/README.md

-This is the core driver and header files from the project.
+The zip file contains all contents on this project.
 This was written in the STMCubeIDE and implemented on a STM32F429 board.
+The core folder provides easy access to examine the driver files in your browser.